 Posts from ‘Cadillac’

-Note: This article is reprinted from the August 2016 issue of Collectible Automobile magazine
+Note: The following story was excerpted from the April 2012 issue of Collectible Automobile magazine

 Cadillac was due for a “quiet” year in 1929, considering the previous season had seen the arrival of all-new Series 341 cars.
 They came with attractive styling by Harley Earl, fresh off his success with the 1927 LaSalle; a new 90-bhp 341-cubic-inch version of Caddy’s established L-head V-8 engine; and a chassis with wheelbase stretched to 140 inches, a switch to torque-tube drive, and the adoption of 32-inch-diameter tires.

 Whether you drive a car, need a car, or just occasionally bum a ride with friends, you’ve come to the right place.
 Join the editors of Consumer Guide Automotive as they break down everything that’s going on in the auto world.
 New-car reviews, shopping tips, driving green, electric cars, classic cars, and plenty of great guests.
 This is the Consumer Guide Car Stuff Podcast.